stcorp/muninn/docs/datatypes.md

 # Data types

-Each product property can be of one of the following supported types: boolean, integer, long, real, text, timestamp, uuid, and geometry.
+Each product property can be of one of the following supported types: boolean, integer, long, real, text, timestamp, uuid, geometry and json.
 These types are described in detail below.

 The boolean type represents a truth value and has two possible states: ``true``